 That’s no surprise.
-Prop 26 would allow sports betting only in-person at California tribal casinos and the state’s horse racetracks.
+Prop 26 would allow sports betting only in-person at California Indian casinos and the state’s horse racetracks.

 Prop 27, meanwhile, would allow online sports betting and eat at California tribal sports betting revenue.

-Here’s a breakdown of which California tribes support Prop 26 and Prop 27.
+But which tribes support Prop 26 and which support Prop 27?
+And why?

 Which California Tribes Support Prop 26?

 The following 58 tribes (as well as the California Nations Indian Gaming Association and the Tribal Alliance of Sovereign Indian Nations) publicly support Prop 26.

 - Barona Band of Mission Indians

 - Bear River Band of the Rohnerville Rancheria